Egg Donor Program Introduction

 The ovaries are magnificent glands which are part of the female reproductive system.
 The ovaries are about the size and shape of an almond and sit just above the fallopian tubes — one ovary on each side of the uterus.
 Every month during ovulation, either the right or left ovary produces a single mature egg for fertilization.

 When a baby girl is born, she already has about 1,000,000 ovarian follicles.
 Each ovarian follicle contains a hollow ball of cells with an immature egg in the center.
-During childhood, approximately half of ovarian follicles are absorbed by the body.
+During childhood, approximately half of the ovarian follicles are absorbed by the body.
 By the time a girl reached puberty and her menstrual cycle begins, about 400,000 ovarian follicles are left to develop into mature eggs.

 What does the egg donation involve?